TanAlex/jellyup/README.md

 This tool uses a popular nodejs based scaffolding tool called [plop](https://github.com/plopjs/plop)

-It's like the other popular code generation tools like create-react-apps and create-backstage-app etc which also use plop library.
+It's similar to the other popular code generation tools like create-react-apps and create-backstage-app etc which also use plop library.
 The advantages of plop over tools like cookiecutter in Python is plop gives full programing capabilities to write your own logic to generate files.

 The template can be [hbs (handle-bars)](https://github.com/handlebars-lang/handlebars.js) based or plain files.